Dirty bottom in a rabbit

 - A dirty bottom puts your rabbit at risk of further problems such as urine scald, skin disease and fly strike.

-- Check your rabbits regularly and book an appointment with your vet if they aren’t cleaning themselves properly.
+- Check your rabbits regularly and contact your vet if they aren’t cleaning themselves properly.

 Rabbits normally keep themselves very clean, so if your rabbit has developed a dirty bottom, it could be a sign that something is wrong.
 Once your rabbit has a dirty bottom, they are at risk of serious problems such as urine scald, skin disease and flystrike (especially in summer).